-The Zinus Green Tea memory foam mattress is a quality budget mattress, but perhaps one of the main reasons its popularity has skyrocketed is its unusually low price.
-The mattress has over 97,000 user reviews (April 2021) on Amazon, with an average score of 4.4 out of 5.
-Nearly three quarters of the reviewers have given it a full five stars.
+The Zinus Green Tea memory foam mattress is a decent budget mattress.
+However, perhaps one of the main reasons its popularity has skyrocketed is its unusually low price.
+The mattress has over 100,000 user reviews (May 2021) on Amazon, with an impressive average score of 4.4 out of 5 - and nearly three quarters of the reviewers have given it a full five stars.

-To find out if it really is worthy of this praise, we slept on the 10-inch Zinus Green Tea mattress for a number of months - and enlisted the help of some overnight guests, too.
-Spoiler: it is.
-We think it's such excellent value for money that Zinus has earned a spot in our best mattress guide, and we think it's the best mattress in a box you can buy below $300 too.
+To find out if it really is worthy of this praise, we slept on the 10-inch Zinus Green Tea mattress for a number of months, and enlisted the help of some overnight guests too.
+Spoiler: there are few bells and whistles - this isn't the best mattress you can buy - but the Zinus Green Tea delivers a perfectly adequate night's sleep.
+We think it's the best mattress in a box you can buy below $300.

 However, whether or not the Zinus Green Tea mattress is right for you will come down to your personal preferences.
 So, should you buy this budget memory foam mattress (opens in new tab) ?
 Our Zinus Green Tea mattress review will help you decide.

 The Memorial Day mattress sales are live, with hundreds of dollars of discounts to be found on all the best brands.
 We're rounding up the biggest offers as soon as they drop.

 - Medium-firm to firm comfort level